Raku/doc/CONTRIBUTING.md

 Any contributions should pass the `make test` target.
 This insures basic integrity of the documentation, and is run automatically by a corresponding travis build.
-Even edits made via the github editor should pass this test.
+Even edits made via the GitHub editor should pass this test.

 The repo should also pass `make xtest` most of the time - this includes tests about whitespace and spelling that might be difficult to get right